toydotgame/ToyPack/README.md

 # ToyPack
-ToyPack is my personal Minecraft r1.6.4 Resource Pack.
+ToyPack is my personal Minecraft Resource Pack.
 It uses textures from many other texture packs (see attributions), and some of my own tweaks.

+**ToyPack is intended for use with the Programmer Art texture back as a fallback.** It is recommended that you do this, or else suffer having the ToyPack textures, which are based on the old style, alongside the new Jappa textures.
+It'll look awful; don't do it.

 ## Attributions
-* FVdisco's oCd (Some redstone components and torches)
+* FVdisco's oCd
-* Vanilla Tweaks (Dark inventory, \[some\] natural blocks, denoised bedrock, some old sounds, some quieter sounds)
+* Vanilla Tweaks
-* CodeCrafted (Redstone wire, breaking animation)
+* CodeCrafted
+* MobAndPlayerSkinUploader's HD Paintings

 ## Changelog
+New features in this Update (1.13): This update is both a feature update and a port to 1.19 (from 1.6.4).
+* Fixed item enchantment glint to use the colour purple (In older versions, a black-white gradient was used and was hardcoded to be tinted purple, but in newer versions, the texture is purple by default and the game no longer tints the texture.
+This caused the enchantment glint to be a bright white in modern versions using the old texture)
+* Version number in the inventory now goes over two lines, as in Survival mode there's a Recipe Book in the way, and in Creative mode the armour slots have been centered, taking up space that used to be occupied by a single line of text
+- Removed monochromatic lighing, as it is not supported in Sodium or Iris, and I no longer use OptiFine
++ All Chests, Trapped Chests, and Ender Chests now have a proper, consistent 2D lock
+* Updated Steve texture to support the new skin format in-game
++ Added frostbite hearts and attack indicators to the icon set
+* Fixed Statistics menu sort order arrows to match all other arrow buttons in-game (they were previously not darkened)
+* Fixed sounds and directory structure in `/assets/minecraft/sounds/` to the new 1.19 tree
++ Added sounds for the now "old" XP gain and ×5 level up sound effects
+* Optimised Redstone Dust rendering
+- Removed oars from boats (Mangrove Boats are a TODO, once Vanilla Tweaks adds a Retro/Old Planks boat texture for Mangrove Boats)
++ Re-added the \[now outdated\] pack.png icon for texture packs with no known icon (In recent versions this has been replaced by a 3D Cobblestone block)
++ Added an old-style ice textures for Packed Ice and Blue Ice
++ Added old-Netherrack-based textures for the Nylium blocks
+* Poppies have been renamed to Roses
+* "Teracotta" is back to "Hardened Clay"
+* "Dirt Path" is back to "Grass Path"
+* Zombified Piglins have been renamed back to Zombie Pigmen, alongside having their old texture back
++ Buttons go blue on hover rather than a white outline
++ Added inverted Daylight Detector texture (in the oCd style)
++ Hoppers now have arrows which point which way they're facing (No arrow appears if the Hopper is facing down)
++ Added missing oCd-style textures for the inside and front of the Pistons
++ Added Mutton sprites
+* Beds have 2D sprites, like they used to
++ Added old-style plank textures for the Nylium plank blocks, and Mangrove Planks
++ Added HD banner patterns for shields
++ Added old-style Netherite armour sprites and textures when worn
++ Added uniform ores for Deepslate Ores, Nether Gold Ore, and Nether Quartz Ore
++ Added the 1.9-1.11 old Shulker colours instead of the 1.12+ colours

 New features in this Update (1.12.1):
 * Resized Map texture to fit behind the map drawing, so that there's a background behind it, but not when the map is fully loaded.
-(This helps in 1.7+ (not adding support for that just yet) for how Maps expand fully over an Item Frame.
+(This helps in 1.7+ (not adding support for that just yet) for how Maps expand fully over an Item Frame
 * Fixed the Brewing Stand GUI so that those little bubble animation things are in the right position.
-It used to be that the empty bubbles were too far to the left by about five pixels.
+It used to be that the empty bubbles were too far to the left by about five pixels

 New features in this Update (1.12):
-- Removed some non-food item sprites' black outlines.
+- Removed some non-food item sprites' black outlines
-- Removed Spawn Egg texture.
+- Removed Spawn Egg texture
-+ Re-added old sounds, plus I managed to get the Chest & Door sounds working too - so they're now old also.
++ Re-added old sounds, plus I managed to get the Chest & Door sounds working too - so they're now old also
-+ Re-added(?) old Lava textures.
++ Re-added(?) old Lava textures
 * Removed CodeCrafted Wool textures.
-I replaced them with some self-made denoised ones based off of the original Minecraft textures.
+I replaced them with some self-made denoised ones based off of the original Minecraft textures
-* Replaced Glass texture with Vanilla-based one \[but it doesn't have the streaks in the middle\].
+* Replaced Glass texture with Vanilla-based one \[but it doesn't have the streaks in the middle\]
-- Removed Ice texture.
+- Removed Ice texture

 New features in this Update (1.11):
-- Removed coloured text in `pack.mcmeta`, due to Unix systems having difficulty displaying it.
+- Removed coloured text in `pack.mcmeta`, due to Unix systems having difficulty displaying it
-+ Added new "Beta" lightmap, which makes light darker and grayscaled; like in Beta 1.3-1.7.
++ Added new "Beta" lightmap, which makes light darker and grayscaled; like in Beta 1.3-1.7
-* Fixed small edge detail in Survival inventory on the crafting grid.
+* Fixed small edge detail in Survival inventory on the crafting grid
 - Removed Infdev Bricks texture
 - Removed denoised End Stone textures
 - Removed stone top for furnaces (It causes problems for vertical droppers/dispensers)